anonymous67552/ICLR_MorphCurveVAE/README.md

 - `crop_seg/` — a folder of segmented 3D image crops
 - `metadata.csv` — associated metadata for each image

-These files are **restructured** into a format compatible with this pipeline, but **no changes were made to the image content or labels**.

 ---

 ## Data Access Instructions